Away With The Steiners

 These are some common phrases that will help you on your travels in India (and that you will get used to hearing a lot):

-Of course every conversation or interaction ends with the famous head wobble (you may need to get some practice in before arriving as it could mean one of many things!).
+Of course every conversation or interaction ends with the famous head wobble.
+You may need to get some practice in before arriving as it could mean one of many things! 🙂

-9. Carry hygiene essentials
+9. Carry Hygiene Essentials

-Yes.
-Travel in India is synonymous with hygiene challenges and the potential for getting sick.
+Yes; travel in India is synonymous with hygiene challenges and the potential for getting sick.

-So that is worth bearing in mind.
+That is worth bearing in mind.

-The second best tip is to always carry hygiene essentials.
+The second best tip is to always carry hygiene essentials

 This is a bit like a packing list for keeping healthy and hygienic which may sound obvious.
 But if it is your first time in Delhi this is also advice worth heeding!